Search Result

 Alcohol pads/ swabs

-Alcohol pads are sterile-packed and suitable for single use only.
+Alcohol pads are sterile-packed suitable for single use only.
 By wiping the slam site firmly once with a pad, you disinfect the needle’s point of entry.
 You can also disinfect the site by washing it thoroughly with soap and water or use a cotton ball and alcohol.

 Where to inject

 The inside of the elbow and lower arms.
-Try not to inject below a recent hit on the same vein: go above it (towards the heart) so the previous site is not irritated twice.
+Try not to inject below a recent site on the same vein: go above it (towards the heart) so the previous site is not irritated twice.
 Aim to slam at least 1cm away from your last slam location and rest injecting sites to allow them to heal and reduce scarring.
 If possible, learn to swap arms.

 Injecting elsewhere